traefik/traefik/docs/configuration/backends/file.md

 - [Rules in a Separate File](/configuration/backends/file/#rules-in-a-separate-file)
 - [Multiple `.toml` Files](/configuration/backends/file/#multiple-toml-files)

+To enable the file backend, you must either pass the `--file` option to the Træfik binary or put the `[file]` section (with or without inner settings) in the configuration file.

 ## Simple

 Add your configuration at the end of the global configuration file `traefik.toml`: